mahileman1/maindev/README.md

 ## Projects:
 ### qemuProj
 An attempt to make a top-to-bottom emulated device and kernel/user Windows driver, maybe even an SDK.
-Using qemu PCI device emulation.
+Using qemu PCI device emulation, building and launching from ubuntu VM.

-I'm compiling the project on windows, see log for more install/reproduction details.

 ### stm32CanProj
 Looking into possibly emulating an ABS solenoid with an stm32, to remove said solenoid from a motorcycle.
 Need to grab and spoof CAN messages to avoid the ECU freaking out.
 Practical?
 No. Safe?
 Also...no.